 Levinsohn’s exit is effective tomorrow, Sunnyvale, California-based Yahoo said in a regulatory filing.
 He stepped into the position in May after Thompson left amid questions about the accuracy of his resume.
 Levinsohn was considered for the CEO position before Yahoo hired Mayer.

 “Ross has done a terrific job during his time at Yahoo,” the company said in an e-mailed statement.
 “We wish him all the best.”

 Levinsohn, a veteran of social-networking service MySpace and search engine AltaVista, was known for interacting well with advertisers.
-On his watch, Yahoo recruited executives including Michael Barrett as chief revenue officer, and resolved a patent dispute with Facebook Inc. (FB) Mayer is an engineer who oversaw some of Google’s most popular products.
+On his watch, Yahoo recruited executives including Michael Barrett as chief revenue officer, and resolved a patent dispute with Facebook Inc. (FB:US) Mayer is an engineer who oversaw some of Google’s most popular products.